By Klaus Lachwitz, President Inclusion International

 On Sept 13 and 14 during my stay in Beijing I met with representatives from Rong Ai Rong Le and Inclusion China (IC) together with Nagase, II’s past Council member for Asia Pacific.

-Inclusion China has also been working on promoting inclusive education.
+Inclusion Beijing has also been working on promoting inclusive education.
 In early March they made a proposal to the National People’s Congress (the highest authority of the China government) about the need for trainning teachers to deliver an effective implementation of inclusive education in China.
 The proposal was submiteed by 6 representatives of the congress and reported by more than 300 media.
 As soon as a resolutions is adopted and translated into English they will share it with us.